al-ell/wanderlist/README.md

 As a returning time visitor to the website I want to:

 * Login to the account created
+* Make a list of trips they are planning
 * Record information about their trip in a travel journal
 * Edit and delete journal entries and trips
 * Read other user's travel journal entries